This is a free interactive resource to help you investigate and develop your hexadecimal to denary conversion skills.

-You are probably familiar with the idea that the same number can be written down in different ways - as a tally, as a normal digital, as a roman number, or even as binary (which appears in the KS3 National Curriculum for Computing).
-Hexadecimal is a number system that's based on 16s, and it's useful in ICT and computing for representing large numbers (and also because it's easily converted to binary).
-Hexadecimal appears in most GCSE Computer Science courses, which also require you to convert between denary and hexadecimal.
+You are probably familiar with the idea that the same number can be written down in different ways - as a tally, as a normal digital, as a roman numeral, or even as binary (which appears in the KS3 National Curriculum for Computing).
+Hexadecimal is a number system that's based on 16s - it's also known as base 16.
+It's useful in computing for representing large numbers concisely (and also because it's easily converted to binary).
+Hexadecimal appears in most GCSE Computer Science courses, which usually require you to convert between denary and hexadecimal.

 In a number system based on tens, each column heading (units, tens, hundreds, etc.) is ten times the value of the column heading to its right, and you can use one of ten values (1-9 and 0) in each position.
 In a number system based on sixteens, each column heading is sixteen times the one to its right, and you can use one of sixteen values in each position.

 There aren't sixteen different digits, though, so what comes after 9?
 Well, hexadecimal uses the digits 0-9, followed by the letters A-F. This means that counting in hexadecimal would give the sequence 1, 2, 3, 4, 5, 6, 7, 8, 9, A, B, C, D, E, F, 10, 11, 12, etc.